Table of Contents

 Classification of IBS

 IBS is mainly classified based on the consistency of stools.
-Classification is important, as medication is determined accordingly.
+Classification is important, as a medication is determined accordingly.
 The classes of IBS are:

 Class I IBS-C (constipation)